Old Times: Plot

 The play begins with married couple Kate and Deeley smoking cigarettes and discussing Kate's old friend Anna, who is coming to visit them.
 Kate says that Anna was her only friend, but Anna had many friends.
 Deeley says he's never met Anna, and is surprised to hear that Kate and Anna roomed together 20 years ago.
 Kate says that Anna occasionally stole her underwear.

 In the next scene, Anna arrives, talking incessantly about the fun times she and Kate shared in their youth.
 Kate says very little.
-Deeley tells Anna that he first met Kate at a movie, and asked her out for coffee afterwards.
+Deeley tells Anna that he first met Kate at a movie and asked her out for coffee afterward.
 Anna's rebuttal is a story about her time living with Kate, when she came home to find Kate sitting in silence while a young man sat in their arm chair crying.
 Anna couldn't see his face because his hand was covering it while he cried.
 Neither of them said anything to her, so she awkwardly went to bed.
 Kate went to bed as well, and the man continued to sob in the darkness for a while before getting up and walking over to Anna's bed.
 He stared at her for a while, but she ignored him.
 He then went to Kate's bed and lay across her lap, and then he left.
 Anna emphasizes to Deeley that she ignored the man because she would have nothing to do with him.
-Kate neither confirms nor denies either of their stories, and eventually decides to take a bath.
+Kate neither confirms nor denies either of their stories, and eventually takes a bath.